 where we neglected the traceful parts \(d_0(\bk) I_2\) as we are mainly interested in the gap structure.

-We show the spectrum of \(H_4\) in Fig.~\ref{fig:model-d4}, and recover \(B_1 =t_1\) and \(B_2 = 4 t_2 \) in the low-energy expansion around the \(D_4\)-symmetry point.
+We show the spectrum of \(H_4\) in Fig.~\ref{fig:model-d4} under \PT{} symmetry, where both models show exceptional lines spanning the Brillouin zone and intersect at the high-symmetry points.
+At these points, we recover low-energy expansion~\eqref{eq:d4-pt:low-energy-expansion} with \(B_1 =t_1\) and \(B_2 = 4 t_2 \).
 Note that the only other allowed nearest-neighbor hopping terms contribute proportional to \(\sigma_0\) and do not affect the gap structure, since terms within the same sublattice of the form \(f(\bk)\sigma_z\) must satisfy \(f(k_x,k_y)=-f(-k_x,k_y)=-f(k_y,k_x)\) and thus vanish on the reflection axes.

-Under \PT{} symmetry, both models show exceptional lines spanning the Brillouin zone, which intersect precisely at the high-symmetry points.